Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Response headers

 Table below only applies if the request header `Accept: application/octet-stream` is present.
-Otherwise it returns with the default headers described [here](#response-headers).
+Otherwise, it returns with the default headers described [here](#response-headers).

 | key                         | value                      | description                                                                               |
 |-----------------------------|----------------------------|-------------------------------------------------------------------------------------------|